saflo76/shellkit/README.md

 $ sudo mkdir /mnt/prefail
 $ sudo mount /dev/sdz1 /mnt/prefail -o ro,uid=1000,fmask=117,dmask=7,noatime
 ```
-We know that the files to recover are under the ``user`` dir, checking first in
+We know that the files to recover are under the ``user`` dir, checking the
-the ``Users`` dir to be sure that there no other users other than "user"
+``Users`` dir to be sure that there are no other ones to include
 ```
 $ cd /mnt/prefail/Users
 $ ls -la